 Dr. Prince is collaborating with the BME department in several ways.
 He is a co-investigator with Dr. Yi Wang on an NIH grant that supports the summer immersion term for first-year BME Ph.D. students.
 Dr. Prince is helping the department in the design of its new MRI imaging facility on the Ithaca campus.
 He also routinely lectures in the department's imaging course, BME 6180, and he actively helps in the advising of BME Ph.D. students working on imaging problems in their doctoral research.

-Dr. Sales is Assistant Professor of Ophthalmology at Weill Cornell Medicine in New York, NY and Associate Medical Director of the Lions VisionGift Eye Bank in Portland, OR and Boston, MA.
+Dr. Sales is Associate Professor of Ophthalmology at the University of Iowa in Iowa City, IA and Associate Medical Director of the Iowa Lions Eye Bank in Coralville, IA.
+He was previously at Weill Cornell Medicine in New York, NY and the Lions VisionGift Eye Bank in Portland, OR and Boston, MA.

 He is interested in eye banking and targeted forms of corneal transplant surgery, specifically selective replacement of the inner 10 microns of the cornea in a procedure known as DMEK (Descemet membrane endothelial keratoplasty), and selective preservation of the inner 10 microns of the cornea in a procedure known as DALK (deep anterior lamellar keratoplasty).
 He is also interested in femtosecond laser-assisted ophthalmic surgery, virtual reality surgical simulation, and surgical ergonomics.
 He collaborates with David Putnam to evaluate new surgical biomaterials as well as with Newton DeFaria to mentor students in the Master’s in Biomedical Engineering Program.